Skew-Symmetric Elements of Rational Group Algebras: Background

-\begin{lemma} \begin{enumerate}[$(i)$] \item Let $(A,\sigma)$ be a central simple $F$-algebra of degree $n$ with involution of the first kind.
-If $\sigma$ is of orthogonal type, then $dim_FA_\sigma^-=n(n-1)/2$.
-If $\sigma$ is of symplectic type, then $dim_FA_\sigma^-=n(n+1)/2$.
-Moreover, in the latter case $n$ is necessarily even. \item Let $B$ be an $F$-algebra with an involution $\tau$ of second kind.
-We say degree of $B$ is $n$, which is equal to degree of $B$ if the center of $B$ is a field or, it is equal to degree of $E$ (recall Lemma \ref{exachange involution}) if the center is $F\times F$.
-Then $dim_FB_\tau^-=n^2$. \end{enumerate} \end{lemma}

-A very important result about a one-to-one correspondence between involutions on central simple algebras and hermitian forms on vector spaces over division algebras is the following (Theorem $4.2$, \cite{KMRT}). \begin{thm} Let $A=End_E(M).$ \begin{enumerate}[$(1)$] \item If $\theta$ is of the first kind on $E$, the map $h\mapsto\sigma_h$ defines a one-to-one correspondence between nonsingular hermitian and skew-hermitian forms on $M$ (with respect to $\theta$) upto a factor in $F^\times$ and involutions of the first kind on $A.$ \\ Moreover, the involution $\sigma_h$ on $A$ and $\theta$ on $E$ have the same type (orthogonal or symplectic) if $h$ is hermitian and have opposite types if $h$ is skew-hermitian. \item If $\theta$ is of the second kind on $E$, the map $h\mapsto\sigma_h$ defines a one-to-one correspondence between nonsingular hermitian forms on $M$ upto a factor in $F^\times$ invariant under $\theta$ and involutions $\sigma$ of the second kind on $A$ such that $\sigma(\alpha)=\theta(\alpha)$ for all $\alpha\in F.$ \end{enumerate} \end{thm}

-Throughout the remaining of this section we will use the following notations: Let $Z/F$ be a finite extension of fields, $E$ a central simple algebra over $Z$ and $T$ is a central simple $F$-algebra contained in $E$.
+Let $Z/F$ be a finite extension of fields, $E$ a central simple algebra over $Z$ and $T$ a central simple $F$-algebra contained in $E$.
 Suppose that $\theta$ is an involution (of any kind) on $E$ which preserves $T$.